Runaway Traveller

 Referral/points programs

-Holafly has the Travel Club and offers 500 coins for every person you refer and gives them a 5% discount.
-(Hey, here’s my referral code so you get 5% off your first eSIM.)
-Holafly also has a cashback system where you’ll get Hola Coins back to use for a future purchase.
+Holafly has the Travel Club and offers you 500 coins (€5) for every person you refer and gives them a 5% discount.
+(Hey, here’s my referral link.)
+Holafly also has a cashback system where you’ll get “Hola Coins” when you buy an eSIM to use towards a future purchase.

 Holafly and Airalo referral programs